What is an Abdominoplasty?

 During pregnancy, the fascia and the muscles get stretched.
 After pregnancy, the tissues try to come back to the way they were, but this doesn’t quite happen completely.
 The woman’s genetic predisposition, the size of the fetus, the elasticity of her abdominal wall tissue itself and other factors determine just how much the abdominal wall will revert to its pre-pregnancy state.
 This is somewhat (loosely) analogous to the elastic waistband on a pair of underwear.
 Depending upon the quality and age of the elastic, how many times it has been worn, how much you need to “squeeze” into that pair of underwear to wear it, determines how much elasticity is lost and how lax that band of elastic will become.
 In the case of the pregnant abdomen, and this point is very important, the fascia between the Rectus Abdominus muscle stretches and the muscles separate.
 When the separation is significantly wide, it is called a “diastasis”.
 When this occurs, the abdomen actually appears to protrude forward, often causing great concern to the woman.

 So how do surgeons “tighten the muscles”?
 This is actually quite simple.
 After the skin is lifted off the abdominal wall, the area of the diastasis is well exposed.
-Many sutures are placed from right to left to pull the excess fascia above the muscles (this is called the Anterior Rectus sheath) together, creating one very long vertical pleat from rib cage to pelvis (the pubic bone of the pelvis to be exact).
-The action of this shortens the width of the abdominal wall by pulling it in from the sides.
+Many sutures are placed from right to left across the midline to pull the excess fascia above the muscles (this is called the Anterior Rectus sheath) together, creating one very long vertical pleat from rib cage to pelvis (the pubic bone of the pelvis to be exact).
+The action of this narrows the width of the abdominal wall by pulling it in from the sides.
 This helps to narrow the waistline, as well as to reduce the amount of protrusion of the abdomen anteriorly (to the front).

 Figure 4: Plicating (tightening) the muscle fascia of the abdominal wall